svalaskevicius/ionPulse/README.md

 #### show trailing whitespaces

+#### bug: caret is gone on refocus editor until a char is typed

 ### 0.2 CODE REVIEW, documentation

 #### search & replace
+* mark occurences in editor on clicking on varname

 #### search & replace in files
 * should be possible to delete some results after reviewing